treeverse/lakeFS/docs/index.md

 #### Establishing data quality guarantees

 The best way to deal with mistakes is to avoid them.
-A data source that is ingested into the lake introducing low-quality data should be blocked before exposure if possible.'
+A data source that is ingested into the lake introducing low-quality data should be blocked before exposure if possible.

-With lakeFS, you can achieve this by tieing data quality tests to commit and merge operations via lakeFS hooks.
+With lakeFS, you can achieve this by tying data quality tests to commit and merge operations via lakeFS [hooks](./setup/hooks.md).

-Learn more on how to incorporate hooks [here](./setup/hooks.md).

 ### Additional things you should know about lakeFS: